History of the Spanish clitic pronouns

 (Libro de las cruzes, fol.
 41v)

-In infinitives governed by clause-union verbs, the clear tendency in Old Spanish was for the clitic to be placed immediately before the finite verb, as in (17) below, rather than for it to attach enclitically to the infinitive (as is common in modern Spanish):
+In infinitival clauses governed by clause-union verbs, the clear tendency in Old Spanish was for the clitic to appear immediately before the finite verb, as in (17), rather than attaching enclitically to the infinitive (as is common in Modern Spanish):

 (17) Mas los franceses non lo quisieron fazer.